llm-bible/llm-bible.github.io/_publications/siriwardhana2021fine.markdown

 bibkey: siriwardhana2021fine
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2106.11517"}
-tags: ['Model Architecture', 'Tools', 'RAG', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Tools', 'Applications', 'RAG', 'Model Architecture', 'Pretraining Methods']
 ---
 In this paper, we illustrate how to fine-tune the entire Retrieval Augment Generation (RAG) architecture in an end-to-end manner.
 We highlighted the main